MicrosoftDocs/visualstudio-docs/docs/debugger/dotnet-hot-reload.md

 ---
-title: "Write and debug code using .NET Hot Reload"
+title: "Write and debug code by using .NET Hot Reload"
-description: ".NET Hot Reload, or edit and continue, allows you to make changes to your code while running apps" ms.date: 09/21/2021 ms.topic: conceptual
+description: ".NET Hot Reload, similar to edit and continue, allows you to make changes to your code while running apps" ms.date: 09/21/2021 ms.topic: conceptual
 helpviewer_keywords: